REGISTRATION FOR CONSERVATION WEEKEND OPENS LATE SPRING!

-If you would to volunter for General Staff, Merit Badge Counselor, or Camp Commissoiner, please use the staff registration below.
+If you would to volunteer for General Staff, Merit Badge Counselor, or Camp Commissioner, please use the staff registration below.

 Leave No Trace Trainer

 The Leave No Trace Trainer helps minimize the impact on the land by teaching members the principles of Leave No Trace and improving Scouts’ outdoor ethics decision-making skills.
 The senior patrol leader may appoint a Scout, 14 years or older who has successfully completed the official 16-hour Leave No Trace Trainer training course, to serve as the troop Leave No Trace Trainer.
 A Scout under the age of 14, or who has not completed Leave No Trace Trainer training, may serve as an instructor teaching Leave No Trace skills until they obtain the necessary training.